Safer Roads, Trails and Paths

 Research is lacking proper crossings, including outside Research shopping strip and in front of the CFA on Research-Warrandyte Road.

-St Andrews sees illegal and dagerous road races taking place at night on the road to Kinglake, putting locals at risk while smaller rural roads in St Andrews and surrounds have to put up with speeding rat run drivers and motorcyclists.
+St Andrews sees illegal and dangerous road races taking place at night on the road to Kinglake, putting locals at risk while smaller rural roads in St Andrews and surrounds have to put up with speeding rat run drivers and motorcyclists.

 We are seeing road accident hotspots in our local community and this indicates the need for a local review of road safety.

 I have written to local MPs as well as the Department of Transport.
 I have also met with Warrandyte Liberal MP Ryan Smith and have liaised with the office of Labor’s Sonja Terpstra MP.
 We are making progress and we know there’s a push for better driver education in Victoria as a whole but we need Council to put a stronger focus on advocating for road safety locally.
-Right now, the issue is all but ignored by our local councillors and that needs to change.
+Right now, the issue is all but ignored and that needs to change.

 We know something is wrong and now it is up to the experts to tell us what we can do about it.

 I am not a road safety expert.
 I do not have the expertise to say what needs to be done but I am a passionate local.
 I love my local community and I know there is an issue.
 To make good decisions, we need to ask the community what they want and the experts how it can be done.
 This is what I plan to do.
-I will work with experts to find out how we can improve road safety and I will make sure the community is consulted every step of the way to ensure that any works are in line with our values of protecting local character and the environment.
+I am working with experts to find out how we can improve road safety and I will make sure the community is consulted every step of the way to ensure that any works are in line with our values of protecting local character and the environment.

 We must not point fingers.
 Our roads should be safe and available to all road users.